-- medicine to help ease pain and swelling
+- over-the-counter (OTC) medicine to help ease pain and swelling

 - wearing a back brace or support

-Most kids and teens will feel better in 3 months.
+Most kids and teens will feel better in 3 months, if they follow the health care provider's recommendations.
 They should wait until they're pain-free and have their full range of motion before playing contact sports or doing strenuous activities.

 Sometimes, kids with spondylolysis develop a painful condition called spondylolisthesis (spon-duh-low-lis-THEE-sis).
 This happens when the front part of a vertebra slides away from the back part.